top of page

 Simplify Wealth Planning

-Marcel Miu, CFA and CFP is the Founder and Lead Wealth Planner at Simplify Wealth Planning.
-Simplify Wealth Planning is dedicated to helping tech professionals master their money and achieve their financial goals.
+Marcel Miu, CFA and CFP® is the Founder and Lead Wealth Planner at Simplify Wealth Planning.
+Simplify Wealth Planning is dedicated to helping employees earning company stock master their money and achieve their financial goals.

 Disclosures